 - 1 pinch salt to taste

-- Place ground beef in a large spaghetti pot allow pot to warm up over medium heat (you can discard the skillet).
-Once pot is hot, add olive oil and chopped onions.
+- Place ground beef in a large stockpot and allow pot to warm up over medium heat.
+Once pot is hot, add in olive oil and chopped onion.
 Cook until onions are fragrant and translucent, about 6-8 minutes.

 - Add in garlic, oregano, and crushed red pepper flakes.
 Cook for 1 minute, stirring frequently.

 - Add tomato paste and stir thoroughly until all ingredients are tinted with a red hue.
 Cook for another 3-5 minutes or until tomato paste turns a rusty brown color.

 - Stir in diced tomatoes, bay leaves, and chicken stock.
 Bring sauce to a boil and allow to simmer for 30 minutes.

 - Add fusilli pasta directly to soup and cook to package directions until al dente, typically 10-12 minutes.

 - Before serving, mix basil, salt, and pepper (to taste) in with the soup.

 For the Cheese Topping

 In a small bowl, add ricotta, parmesan cheese, salt, and pepper.
 Use the back of a spoon to mix the ingredients together by pressing the cheese down and around the sides.

 When serving soup, sprinkle a dab of mozzarella cheese on the top of the soup, then spoon 1/4 cup of ricotta cheese mixture on the mozzarella.
 Sprinkle with more fresh basil, if desired.